hachyderm/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

 ## Overview

-- What is a corporate account
+- What is a corporate account?
 - Current corporate accounts
 - Rules and restrictions for corporate accounts
-- Who can make a corporate account
+- Who can make a corporate account?
-- What are the rules for corporate accounts
+- What are the rules for corporate accounts?

 ## What is a Corporate Account